 What is the Life Expectancy of the Dorkie?

 These dogs have an average lifespan of 10 to 14 years old.
 Some have been known to live a couple of years older if they are especially healthy and get plenty of exercise.

-Even when they are old, you won’t be able to tell by the way their energy levels.
-It’s common for people to adopt Dorkies from the shelter and think that they are years younger than they actually are.
+Even when they are old, you won’t be able to tell by their energy levels.
+It’s common for people to adopt Dorkies from the shelter and think that they are years younger than they are.

 Intelligence, Temperament and Personality Traits of the Dorkie